Chart Color Schemes

 Berwick - South West is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Dwelling structure in Berwick - South West, as per the latest Census, consisted of 94.8% houses and 5.2% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Melbourne metro's 88.1% houses and 11.8% other dwellings.
-Home ownership in Berwick - South West was at 16.2%, with mortgaged dwellings at 51.7% and rented dwellings at 32.0%.
-The median monthly mortgage repayment in the area was $2,000, higher than Melbourne metro's average of $1,900.
-Median weekly rent in Berwick - South West was recorded at $400, compared to Melbourne metro's $370.
-Nationally, Berwick - South West's median monthly mortgage repayment exceeds the Australian average of $1,863, while median weekly rent is higher than the national figure of $375.
+The dwelling structure in Berwick - South West, as per the latest Census, consisted of 94.8% houses and 5.2% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
+This is compared to Melbourne metro's composition of 88.1% houses and 11.8% other dwellings.
+Home ownership in Berwick - South West stood at 16.2%, with the remaining dwellings either mortgaged (51.7%) or rented (32.0%).
+The median monthly mortgage repayment in the area was $2,000, surpassing Melbourne metro's average of $1,900.
+Meanwhile, the median weekly rent figure was recorded at $400, compared to Melbourne metro's $370.
+Nationally, Berwick - South West's median monthly mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing